mlatu-lang/readable-mlatu/readme.md

 # Readable Mlatu
 ## An implementation of Mlatu written in C
 Some Quiche Eaters have been complaining that code here is illegible, so I have named it "Readable Mlatu" to assert their fallaciousness.
+readable-mlatu is, under specific conditions, slightly faster than eniac!

 ## Compiling and running
 Running `make lib` will compile the `mlatu.o` file.